napari/cookiecutter-napari-plugin/PROMPTS.md

 of your choice will be on your package directory/plugin, and any potential pitfalls of selecting one option over another.

+**Note: ** Many of these configuration options will also affect how your plugin appears on the [napari hub](https://www.napari-hub.org/).
+If you're planning on publishing your plugin to PyPI (and by extension, the hub), you can refer to [this document](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/customizing-plugin-listing.md) for detailed documentation on customizing your listing.

 ## full_name

 This is the name of the main author of this plugin, and will appear in your